ra.png

 The Ra Extension to R

-Ra is functionally identical to R but provides just-in-time compilation of loops and arithmetic expressions in loops.
-This usually makes arithmetic in Ra much faster.
-Ra will also typically run a little faster than standard R even when just-in-time compilation is not enabled.
+Ra is functionally identical to R but provides just-in-time compilation of R loops and arithmetic expressions in loops.
+This makes such code run much faster.

 An example